-Buying Tips In Order of Importance
+Computer Buying Tips In Order of Importance

-multi coreCPU, such as an Intel i5 or i7.
+- A multi-core CPU, such as an Intel i5 or i7.
 All modern operating systems support this now.
-It’s far more important than absolute speed such as 2.5 GHz versus 2.7 GHz, which is trivial, all else being equal.
+It’s far more critical than absolute speed, such as 2.5 GHz versus 2.7 GHz, which is trivial, all else equal.

 - Fast disk drives.
-A modern 7200 RPM drive is very fast and an economical alternative to an SSD drive.
+A modern 7200 RPM drive is a speedy and economical alternative to an SSD drive.
 Power-saving “green” drives are the worst in this application.

-Actually item 0 is: Get a 64-bit operating system – but all modern operating systems are 64-bit.
+Item 0: Use a 64-bit operating system – but all modern operating systems are 64-bit.

-Think About Your Requirements
+Think About Your Computer Requirements

 What is your overall budget?
 And what are your overall requirements?
 For instance:

 - Does it have to be portable, or can it be a desktop computer?
 One monitor or two?
 Will you be calibrating the monitor for accurate color?

 - Are you editing videos in addition to photos?
 Editing motion graphics for the videos?

 - Are you compositing multiple HDR photos?
 Merging big panorama pictures?